 Signing up was quite simple.
 They ask for your usual details plus some extras such as employment history.
-I think here they are checking that you haven’t worked for certain companies but they may also be looking to see if you have any customer service experience.
+I think they are checking that you haven’t worked for certain companies but may also be looking to see if you have any customer service experience.

 Then came the hard part.
 Once you’ve signed up, you need to complete “orientation”.
 Now, there were around seven companies that you could mystery shop for.
 Each one has a training manual and they all vary in length.
 One of these is around 30 pages long so takes some time to get through.

 With that done, I tried the orientation with a couple of other companies.
-Fortunately, most of them were nowhere near as intense and had far fewer questions to answer.
+Fortunately, most were nowhere near as intense and had far fewer questions to answer.
 Feeling proud of myself I could see what jobs were available… and apparently, there were none.
 I had actually jumped the gun a bit and it takes a couple of days for them to appear.

 A long wait?

-That said, the following day I received an email offering me two jobs.
+That said, the following day, I received an email offering me two jobs.
 Both were within 20 minutes of each other and both paid £17.50 each.
 And what did I have to do?
-Visit two fast food restaurants, purchase a meal and then provide a review based on a set criteria.
+Visit two fast-food restaurants, purchase a meal and then provide a review based on set criteria.
 “But you can’t eat two fast food meals in under an hour” I hear you cry!
-Well, you obviously don’t know me very well.
-I would happily move one step closer to a heart attack for £35.
-But unfortunately, I only had two days to complete the task.
-One of those days I was at work and the other I had to attend my daughter’s spelling bee.
-For those that don’t know, a spelling bee is an import from America involving eight-year-olds spelling word I’ve never heard of.
-Surreptitious.
-Honestly?
-And according to my family, that was far more important to attend than stuffing my face for money.
-Some people…

 This job was for a large DIY chain and it required me to buy certain items and report on my customer experience.
-A couple of days later, off I tootled thinking I would be in and out in 15 minutes.
+A couple of days later, off I tootled, thinking I would be in and out in 15 minutes.
 How wrong was I?
 Picture a small girl looking lost in a supermarket.
-Now imagine that face on a man in his 30’s stuck in the middle of a DIY store.
+Now imagine that face of a man in his 30s stuck in the middle of a DIY store.
 I could not for the life of me find one of the items.
-In total, I was there close to 45 minutes.
+In total, I was there for close to 45 minutes.
 Next time I’ll take a flask with me.

-All in, I think it took around just over an hour for the complete job so the pay was fairly decent.
+All in, I think it took over an hour for the complete job so the pay was fairly decent.
 Anybody with a sense of direction or some degree of intelligence would be able to complete the task far quicker than I.

-The orientation for one of the companies was a quite long, but certainly worth it.
-The companies that GBW mystery shopping work with are generally very large chains so there should be plenty of jobs available.
+The orientation for one of the companies was quite long but certainly worth it.
+The companies that GBW mystery shopping works with are generally very large chains, so there should be plenty of jobs available.
 There is certainly scope here to earn a decent amount of money.